-Before the standardization of network protocols, brought about by the explosion of the Internet and the introduction of reference models such as the OSI and the DoD models, computers from different vendors could not be networked together because they used proprietary and dissimilar network protocols.
+Before the standardization of network protocols, brought about by the explosion of the Internet and the introduction of reference models such as the OSI and the DoD models, computers from different vendors could not be networked together, because they used proprietary and dissimilar network protocols.
+Although network protocol standardization is not a common concern today because all network devices, including PCs, come with TCP/IP preinstalled, each system also needs this piece of software called a networking client that allows the device to "speak" the particular network protocol (such as TCP/IP, IPX/SPX, and so on).